RFA Release Date: October 7, 2019

-- Please Note: Preference will be given to applications from institutions that agree to 8percent indirect cost rate.
+- Please Note: Preference will be given to applications from institutions that agree to 8% indirect cost rate.
 This demonstrates commitment by the institution to the applicant, represents leveraging of federal funds on behalf of rehabilitation community, and is consistent with investment in junior investigators.
-It will be at the discretion of the receiving institution to execute the option to waive F&A costs so that full funding of $37,500 can be applied towards the pilot project or direct costs will be $34,722.22 with F&A of $2,777.78.
+It will be at the discretion of the receiving institution to execute the option to waive F&A costs so that full funding of $37,500 can be applied towards the pilot project or direct costs will be $34,722 with F&A of $2,778.

-- For the budget, please use PHS 398 Form Page 4: Detailed Budget for Initial Budget Period in MS Word Version (1 page) found in the Instructions and Form Files for PHS 398 Use continuation pages as needed for the budget justification.
-Upload the Detailed Budget, Budget Justification, signed Statement of Intent, and Letter of Support for any financial commitments as a single PDF file in the Budget and Justification section.
-The NC NM4R Executive Board reserves the right to reduce requested award amounts.
+- For the budget, please use PHS 398 Form Page 4: Detailed Budget for Initial Budget Period in MS Word Version (1 page) found in the Instructions and Form Files for PHS 398.
+Use continuation pages as needed for the budget justification.
+The NC NM4R Executive Committee reserves the right to reduce requested award amounts.

 - In-kind budgetary items will be considered as cost-share, and the PI’s primary department will be required to provide a letter of support confirming the commitment.